-- Through training, staff, volunteers, and Trustees understand what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with NORFOLK procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social, and cultural development of pupils.
+- Through training, staff, volunteers, and Trustees understand what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering, monitoring and usage policies. - Members of the safeguarding team have received additional training on extremism and radicalisation.
+They will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - Complete a Prevent risk assessment, to identify to risks faced by the community and put in place appropriate control measures. - The DSL will make referrals in accordance with NORFOLK/SUFFOLK procedures and will represent our school at Channel meetings as required.
+A decision will be made on the necessity of gaining an individual consent prior to make the referral, this will be based on a dynamic risk assessment completed by the DSL. - Build resilience through our curriculum, by supporting students to have the knowledge, skills and values that will prepare them to be citizens in modern Britain.
+This will include promoting fundamental British values. - Helping students to build resilience to radicalisation and extremism. - Foster a safe environment for debate and helping students to influence and participate in decision making. - Assess the suitability and effectiveness of external speakers who are invited into the school. - Complete the appropriate checks on all non-school groups and organisations who use our school premises.
+The usage will be monitoring and in the event of any behaviour not in line with our expectations will result in termination of the agreement and referrals made to the relevant authorities.